AhmadRazzaq72/ToDo-List-App_MERN/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run both`
+Runs the app in the development mode and Backend Server as well.
+The page will reload when you make changes.\

 ### `npm test`

 Launches the test runner in the interactive watch mode.\